 What's the Samsung Galaxy S9 release date?

 We're expecting a March 2018 launch.
-While the recent rumors suggest the S9 will launch in January, that's too early given people are locked into contract cycles.
+While recent rumors suggest the S9 will launch in January, that seems too early given people are locked into contract cycles.
 However, it's possible that the phone will be teased at CES in January, before a March launch, but Samsung has now come out and said that any showing of the S9 in January is "unlikely."

 Samsung Galaxy S9 price and release date